Karunesh04/User-Management-System/README.md

 # User Management System

 ## Objective
-Design and develop a user management system using HTML, CSS, JavaScript, Express.js and MongoDB, allowing users to create and login accounts.
+This User Management System is a web application designed to handle user registration, login, and management.
+The application is built with a backend server using Node.js, Express, and MongoDB, and a frontend using HTML, CSS, and JavaScript.

 ## Requirements
 - Implement a RESTful API using Express.js for handling user-related operations.